If you are a business owner, you may be wondering: Can I use life insurance for investment purposes?

 - Higher cost

-The biggest downside of permanent life insurance is its high cost.
+The biggest downside of whole life insurance is its high cost.
 Expect to pay anywhere between 5 to 15 times more than a comparable term life plan.

 - Cash value grows gradually